Baseball Hall of Famer, Knuckleballer Phil Niekro Dies at 81

-Baseball Hall of Famer Phil Niekro, who pitched well into his 40s with a knuckleball that baffled big league hitters for more than two decades, mostly with the Atlanta Braves, has died after a long fight with cancer, the team announced Sunday.
+The longtime stalwart of the Atlanta Braves rotation died after a long fight with cancer, the team announced Sunday.
 He was 81.

 The Braves said Niekro died Saturday night in his sleep.
 He lived in the Atlanta suburb of Flowery Branch, where a main thoroughfare bears his name.